Louis Armstrong New Orleans International Airport: Beginnings

+In the early 20th century, the location hosted agricultural fields.
+On Dec.
+31, 1910, daredevil aviator John Moisant, died in an airplane accident when he was thrown from his plane.
+The area was shortly after converted to a stockyard and was named Moisant Stock Yards after him.
+The airport's IATA code, MSY, is derived from this name.

-Plans for a new airport began in 1940, as evidence mounted that the older Shushan Airport (New Orleans Lakefront Airport) was too small.
+Plans for a new airport began in 1940, as evidence mounted that the older New Orleans Lakefront Airport was too small.
+It was originally named Moisant Field.

-The airport was originally named Moisant Field after daredevil aviator John Moisant, who died in 1910 in an airplane crash on agricultural land where the airport is now located.
-Its IATA code MSY was derived from Moisant Stock Yards, as Lakefront Airport retained the code NEW.
 In World War II the land became a government air base.
 It returned to civil control after the war and commercial service commenced in May 1946.
+When commercial service began at Moisant Field in 1946, the terminal occupied a large, makeshift hangar-like building.
 In September 1947, the airport was shut down as it was submerged under two feet of water in the wake of the 1947 Fort Lauderdale Hurricane's impact.